int19h/jbomohi/dict/venzula/comments.md

 There are ways to discuss countries via country code per ISO by the way.
 Just a piece of information for you.  :)

+## 2014-03-12T00:36:40Z — nestor (comment 1039, on definition 53155, in reply to 1035)

+Re: Better substitution

+Hi, I am a newbie making fuhivla, I agree with you to the fact that venzla appears to be a lujvo because is a 6 letter word, but on the other side i think that the fewer gismo the better the language, because is simpler, anyway I suppose it will be a matter of votes to decide which way to follow, the other ones I have done are:

+klombia for Colombia
+kuardo	for Ecuador
+venzla	for Venezuela or
+venzula for Venezuela

+naming countries with the two letter iso standard is not very intuitive, in my opinion.